- Search The Registry

 - My Account

 Clarence Thomas was born on this date in 1948.
-He is an African American lawyer and associate justice of the United States Supreme Court.
+He is a Black lawyer and associate justice of the United States Supreme Court.

 Thomas was born in the Pin Point, GA, community near Savannah.
 His father left his family when he was two years old.
 His mother was eventually unable to make ends meet and he was raised by his grandfather.